RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions: Background

 MCE, although time-consuming to compute, tries to decrease the human's cognitive load by reducing the amount of irrelevant information provided as part of an explanation.
 Thus, in this work, we try to adapt the objective of MCE for generating contrastive explanations.
-Before we elaborate on that, we first delve into the interface of \radarnew~and describe the use-case that we support.
+Before we elaborate on that, we first delve into the interface of \radarnew.

-In \cite{grover2020radar}, the authors consider a fire fighting scenario where \radar~is helping a fire-fighting chief, along with several other authorities, build a plan to extinguish a fire at a particular city in Arizona, USA.
+In \cite{grover2020radar}, the authors consider a fire fighting scenario where \radar~is helping a fire-fighting chief, along with several other authorities, build a plan to extinguish a fire in Tempe, Arizona, USA.
 This scenario was represented as a classical planning problem in the PDDL \cite{mcdermott1998pddl}.
 We use the same domain to illustrate the capabilities of \radarnew.
 We assume that the system has a model of the task ($\mathcal{M}^R = \langle \mathcal{D}^R,I^R,G^R \rangle$) that may be different from the human's model ($\mathcal{M}^H = \langle \mathcal{D}^H,I^H,G^H \rangle$) but $\human$ is known to the system $R$ beforehand.
 Also, we assume $I^H = I^R$ and $G^H = G^R $.